cdr-stats/cdr-stats/docs/source/getting-started.rst

 Architecture
 ------------

 CDR-Stats uses PostgreSQL as the underlying CDR store.
 PostgreSQL with Materialized view allows querying and analysis of many millions of records without noticeable loss of performance, and can easily be scaled as demand increases.

 Postgresql is used for managing CDR-Stats in terms of users and managing the web framework, Django.

 Celery, a task manager runs in the background, and monitors the CDR coming into the system, and alerts the systems administrator when unusual behaviour is discovered.
 What is determined as unusual behaviour is determined by the administrator who can configure alerts for increases in dropped calls, average length of calls, or calls to unusual destinations.

-At the moment Freeswitch and Asterisk are supported, for other switches such as OpenSIPs or Kamailio, connectors can be built to connect to the CDR database store and import them in realtime to CDR-Stats.

 .. image:: ./_static/images/CDR-Stats-Architecture.png
     :width: 600

+CDR-Stats works hand to hand with `CDR-Pusher`_, `CDR-Pusher`_ has been built to create an totally independent, easy to install, high performance CDRs Collector.
+CDR-Pusher aims to be installed on your local Telco Switchs (i.e. Asterisk), the application will harvest CDRs in Realtime and push them to the centralized CDR-Stats Database.

 .. _features: